 Validation Phase (Jan-Mar 2020)

-Selected applicants will have three months to validate the market viability of their proposed approach.
+Selected applicants will have three months to validate the market viability of their proposed approach by demonstrating the capability to sustainably scale their approach with a large population of caregivers.
 GuideWell will work with each participant to define the validation criteria that should be met.
-Participants that successfully demonstrate the capability to sustainably scale their solution with a large population of family caregivers will be awarded another $50,000.
+Participants selected for the validation phase will be awarded $50,000.

 Pilot Phase (Apr-Aug 2020)

 Up to two finalists that successfully complete the validation phase may have the opportunity to collaborate with GuideWell to conduct a pilot of their solution.
 Pilot opportunities will be limited to finalists that address a specific market opportunity that aligns with GuideWell’s strategic direction.
 Finalists selected to participate in the Pilot Phase will be awarded an additional $50,000.

 The Caring for Caregivers Challenge seeks connected, comprehensive approaches to solving critical challenges that are commonly faced by family caregivers.
 There will be two award categories under this challenge.